Siri: Disability

+Bias

+Siri, like many AI systems, can perpetuate gender and racial biases through its design and functionality.
+As argued by The Conversation, Siri "reinforces the role of women as secondary and submissive to men" due to the fact that the default is a soft, female voice.
+According to an article from The Scientific American, Claudia Lloreda explains that non-native English speakers have to "adapt our way of speaking to interact with speech-recognition technologies."
+Furthermore, due to repetitive "learnings" from a larger user base, Siri may unintentionally produce a Western perspective, limiting representation and furthering biases in everyday interactions.
+Despite these perpetuated issues, Siri does provide several benefits as well, especially for those with disabilities that typically limit their abilities to use technology and access the internet.
+Apple has since introduced a larger variety of voices with different accents and languages.

 Swearing

 The iOS version of Siri ships with a vulgar content filter; however, it is disabled by default and must be enabled by the user manually.
-Therefore, if Siri can be triggered into cursing, broadcasting discriminatory content, and so on, the actions will most likely be carried out.
-Over its history, multiple methods and techniques have been used to trigger Siri into swearing.
-The language-filter is not perfect and can still be bypassed.

 In 2018, Ars Technica reported a new glitch that could be exploited by a user requesting the definition of "mother" be read out loud.
-Siri would issue a response and ask the user if they would like to hear the next definition; when the user replies with "yes," Siri would mention "mother" as being short for "motherfucker."
-This resulted in multiple YouTube videos featuring the responses and/or how to trigger them.
-Apple fixed the issue silently, although it is unconfirmed if the videos specifically brought it to their attention.
+Siri would issue a response and ask the user if they would like to hear the next definition; when the user replies with "yes", Siri would mention "mother" as being short for "motherfucker".
+This resulted in multiple YouTube videos featuring the responses or how to trigger them, or both.
+Apple fixed the issue silently.
 The content is picked up from third-party sources such as the Oxford English Dictionary and not a supplied message from the corporation.
-It is unknown whether this glitch was exploited with the vulgar content filter enabled.